 - Medical Assistance - No matter where you are on Dillo Day, medical assistance is nearby.
 Mayfest provides several ambulances on the lakefill area that can take care of any medical emergency.
 Police and Student Affairs staff (in bright red shirts) patrol the campus and surrounding neighborhood regularly throughout the day, and are always available to help.

 REMEMBER - IN THE EVENT OF AN EMERGENCY CALL 911 FIRST

 - Food and water - Being well-fed and hydrated is essential to having a safe day.
 There are numerous options for food and drink on the lakefill, many of them are free.
 IFC/PHA host a free pancake breakfast starting at 9am in front of the Jacobs Center at the corner of Foster and Sheridan, as well as free Pizza at approximately 2:30pm on the lakefill.
 Food is also for sale on the lakefill, in addition to a waterbottle refilling station.

-- Transportation - Saferide and shuttle busses will be in operation from 4pm-1am following this route.
+- Transportation - Saferide will be in operation from 7pm-3am and Shuttle Busses will be in operation from 1pm-11pm following this route.